ConfederacyOfGaia/Gaia/dms-guide.md

 ## XP

-I am thinking of fiving out XP instead of using milestone leveling.
+I am thinking of giving out XP instead of using milestone leveling.
 While this will be more work for me, it will allow me to reward individual players.

-### Things to award XP for
+Keep XP private at first, in case I want to switch to milestone.

+#### Individual Actions

+For each character, track the following things using ticks.
+At the end of each session, add them up and award XP: each tick is worth 10 xp.

 [Input from Reddit here](https://www.reddit.com/r/DMAcademy/comments/8sktl4/what_noncombat_things_do_you_award_xp_for/).

+Unless otherwise noted, each of these is worth 10 xp per instance.
+This is in addition to XP gained for killing monsters.

 #### Combat

-- Killing or defeating monsters: based on CR.
-- Landing the killing blow on a monster (melee only): 5 xp
+- Landing the killing blow on a monster (melee only)
-- Critical hit: 5 xp
+- Critical hit
-- Going unconscious during a fight: 10 xp (you can still learn from failure)
+- Going unconscious during a fight (you can still learn from failure)
-- Clever battle strategy: 25 xp
+- Clever battle strategy

 #### Skills and class features

-- Successful skill rolls: 10 xp
+- Successful skill rolls
-- Unsuccessful skill rolls: 5 xp (you can still learn from failure)
+- Unsuccessful skill rolls (you can still learn from failure)
+  - This does not include Perception or Investigation checks to just look around, and does not include passive checks.
+  - Need to think on this more.
-- Using a class feature: 5 xp
+- Using a class feature
-- Casting a spell: 2 xp (maybe; this might happen too frequently)
+- Casting a spell
-- Creating a healing potion: 50 xp
+- Creating a healing potion

-#### Lore

-- Visiting a new location: 50 xp
-- Seeing one of the Great Dragons for the first time: 200 xp
-- Finding artifacts: 50 - 250 xp, depending on the level of the artifact
-- Finding and identifying an arcane gemstone: 50 xp
-- Discovering the true nature of the dragons and the reason they emerge from the Sunbloom Mountains: 100 xp

 #### RP

-- Making an ally: 50 xp
+- Making an ally
-- Good roleplaying: 10+ xp
+- Good roleplaying

-- Befriending the Zoon: 50 xp
-  - Earning the trust of the Zoon to travel with them: 50 xp
-- Befriending the orcs: 50 xp
+#### Items

+- Identifying an arcane gemstone
+- Attuning to an arcane gemstone
+- Finding artifacts

 #### Meta

-These are things that the players can do to earn XP for their characters.
+These are things that the *players* can do to earn XP for their characters.

-- Providing a recap of the last session: 25 xp
+- Providing a recap of the last session
-- Retrieving information from their notes: 10 xp
+- Retrieving information from their notes

+### Lore / Story Progress

+Group awards are worth 100 xp to each character that was present at the session.

+- Befriending the Zoon
+- Befriending the orcs
+- Visiting a new location
+- Seeing one of the Great Dragons for the first time
+- Discovering the true nature of the dragons and the reason they emerge from the Sunbloom Mountains

 ### Tracking XP

 Create a trix containing the following fields:

 - Player name
 - Character name
 - XP (aggregated)
 - Number of sessions

 Before each session, create a tracking sheet containing the character name and a column for each of the things that they can earn XP for.